Yeo Jia Min: 2022: Commonwealth Games bronze medalists

 In January, Yeo withdrew from the India Open before she could play her quarter-finals match against Thailand's Supanida Katethong, initially reported as having a high fever.
 Upon her return to Singapore, she was found to be infected with the COVID-19 virus.
-In April, she returned to tour at the Korea Open and managed to see off South Korea's Sim Yu-jin in the first round, 21–10, 21–13 before losing to her compatriot An Se-young in the second round, 10–21, 10–21.
-The following week, Yeo had a better showing at the Korea Masters where she reached the quarter-finals but lost to China's Wang Zhi Yi in straight sets, 13–21, 13–21.
+In April, she returned to tour at the Korea Open and managed to see off South Korea's Sim Yu-jin in the first round before losing to her compatriot An Se-young in the second round.
+The following week, Yeo had a better showing at the Korea Masters where she reached the quarter-finals but lost to China's Wang Zhi Yi in straight sets.
 At the Badminton Asia Championships held in Manila, Philippines, she was eliminated in the second round after losing to Japan's Sayaka Takahashi in a three sets battle that lasted 49 minutes.
 In May, Yeo participated in the 31st SEA Games and clinched a joint-bronze in the women's team event.
-In the singles event, she reached the quarter-finals before losing to Thailand’s Phittayaporn Chaiwan, 12–21, 16–21.
+In the singles event, she reached the quarter-finals before losing to Thailand’s Phittayaporn Chaiwan.
 In June, she competed at the Indonesia Masters, Indonesia Open and Malaysia Open but were eliminated in the first round of all three by Supanida Katethong, Tai Tzu-ying and An Se-young respectively.

-In July, at the Singapore Open, she reached the second round before bowing out against Thailand's Pornpawee Chochuwong in three sets, 21–16, 15–21, 11–21.
+In July, at the Singapore Open, she reached the second round before bowing out against Thailand's Pornpawee Chochuwong in three sets.
 At the 22nd Commonwealth Games held in Birmingham, England, Yeo won a bronze medal as Singapore finished in third place at the mixed team event, having defeated England 3–0.
 A few days later, she won another bronze medal after defeating Scotland's Kirsty Gilmour, 21–14, 22–20 in the women's singles bronze medal match.
 In August, Yeo missed out the BWF World Championships after testing positive for Covid-19 again.
 However, she recovered in time to take part in the Japan Open where she would suffer another first round defeat at the hand of Supanida Katethong.
 In October, Yeo played in both the Denmark and French Open and did not perform well, losing in the first round to Japan's Aya Ohori and China's Chen Yu Fei respectively in straight sets.
-In November, at the Hylo Open, Yeo advanced past the first round after defeating Chinese Tapei's Pai Yu-po in three sets, 16–21, 21–15, 21–12.
-She, however, could not overcome Spain's Carolina Marin in her next matchup, losing in straight sets, 14–21, 17–21.
-Yeo concluded her 2022 season with yet another first round defeat at the Australia Open, her seventh of the year on tour, after losing to Pai Yu Po, 6–21, 12–21.
+In November, at the Hylo Open, Yeo advanced past the first round after defeating Chinese Tapei's Pai Yu-po in three sets.
+She, however, could not overcome Spain's Carolina Marín in her next matchup, losing in straight sets, 14–21, 17–21.
+Yeo concluded her 2022 season with yet another first round defeat at the Australia Open, her seventh of the year on tour, after losing to Pai Yu Po.